Mohit-Ak/CarND-Behavioral-Cloning-P3/writeup_template.md

 - Convolution neural network model similar to comma.ai ([github link (https://github.com/commaai/research/blob/master/train_steering_model.py)).
 - [NVIDIA CNN](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/)

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...
+Initially because of the small dataset, the model was memorizing and therefore there was overfitting.
+But, after suffucient data was collected the validation dataset became better.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track.
+To improve the driving behavior in these cases, I added the recovery data to comeback from situations where the car is drifitng on the side.

+![TrainingVsValidation][image6]

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.